 - Gesley – marriage license 1856

-- Geissler – occurrence of name on marriage record 1856
+- Geissler – occurrence of the name on marriage record 1856

 - Geißler – granting wife permission to join St James Lutheran Church (c 1856)